rdkcentral/Lightning/README.md

 `YourApp` has a template that allows you to define the layout of your application.
 In this case, it consists of a single *view* (a wuf render tree element) that contains a text.

 ## Render Tree
 The render tree defines what is being rendered on the screen.
-It consists out of a tree containing `View` instances.
-The `View` has the same goal as `HTMLElement` has for HTML.
+It consists out of a tree containing exclusively `View` (+ subtypes) instances.
+You can add, remove and change the views in this render tree as you wish, and those changes will be reflected on the screen during the next frame.
+The `Stage` manages the render tree and is responsible for texture loading, performing coordinate calculations and performing the required WebGL calls.

+### Frame drawing
+On every requestAnimationFrame call, ideally at 60fps, the render tree is checked for changes, and those changes are rendered to the screen:
+* Load on-screen textures (images, text, etc)
+* Check the render tree for updates and recalculate the updated branches
+* Gather the textures of the views, together with the calculated coordinates
+* Render everything to screen using WebGL calls

 ### Layout Positioning
 All views are positioned absolutely, relative to the parent view.
 The framework was designed for fixed width/height viewports, but if you need more complex positioning such as floating or relative widths/heights, have a look at the calculation cycle hooks `onUpdate`, and `onAfterUpdate`.